centuryglass/IntraPaint/doc/menu_options.md

 #### Scale image window

 Opens a window that lets you resize the image by scaling image content.
-If the Stable-Diffusion image generator is connected, this will also provide options for AI image upscaling.
-See the [IntraPaint Stable-Diffusion guide](./stable-diffusion.md#ai-upscaling-with-intrapaint) for more details.
+If the Stable Diffusion image generator is connected, this will also provide options for AI image upscaling.
+See the [IntraPaint Stable Diffusion guide](./stable-diffusion.md#ai-upscaling-with-intrapaint) for more details.

 Scaling the image behaves differently depending on whether AI upscaling is in use:

-- If the image size is decreasing or the image is being scaled while Stable-Diffusion is not connected, each layer will be individually scaled with the chosen scaling algorithm.
+- If the image size is decreasing or the image is being scaled while Stable Diffusion is not connected, each layer will be individually scaled with the chosen scaling algorithm.
-- If Stable-Diffusion is not connected and "None" is chosen, image data will not be resized.
+- If Stable Diffusion is not connected and "None" is chosen, image data will not be resized.
 Instead, all layers will have a scaling [transformation](./tool_guide.md#-transform-layer-tool-t) applied to make them display at the new size.
 - If AI upscaling is in use, the entire merged image will be used for scaling.
 The upscaled image will be created as a new layer above all the previous layers.
 As long as none of the layers are locked, all existing layers will have scaling transformations applied so that they are shown at the new size.

 <img src="./labeled_screenshots/scale_image.png" alt="Screenshot of the image scaling window, with specific elements numbered."/>